Penguinbeanie/project_two/README.md

-OpenMetaData part is still WIP don't check just yet (will delete this when its done)

 # Project: Data Orchestration with Airflow, dbt, and ClickHouse

 This project implements an end-to-end data orchestration pipeline.
 It automates the process of extracting financial data, loading it into a data warehouse, and transforming it for analytics.